 They not only shared it, they turned their shoes into a business called, Billy Footwear.

 "When they first see the shoe, like oh my gosh, that's a shoe.
 Because they hear the back story behind it.
-They think, like one of the medical side or more on the adaptive side.
-And then they look at it like, Oh, my gosh, this is a real shoe.
+They think, like on the medical side or more on the adaptive side.
+And then they look at it like, oh my gosh, this is a real shoe.
 It's like, well, yeah."

 These shoes don't lace up, they zip up.

 "The zipper goes on the outside around the toe of the hole up or folds over.
 You drop your foot in unobstructed and then you can zip it up, and then you're good to go."

 The shoes not only serve a function, they're also fashionable as well.